ciscoheat/simplest-sitegen/README.md

 ## Sass compilation included as well

-with a simple `(p)npm i sass`, you can now use [Sass](https://sass-lang.com/) instead of css in your html files.
+You can use [Sass](https://sass-lang.com/) instead of css in your html files.
 It's a ridiculously simple drop-in replacement:

 ```html
 <link rel="stylesheet" href="/style.scss">